 Contact your doctor or pharmacist if you have indigestion or heartburn.
 They can prescribe medication to help you.

 A rash can also cause itching.
 Tell your doctor or nurse if you have a rash.
 They can prescribe medications to stop the itching and soothe the skin.

 Loss of bone strength

-The loss of bone strength is caused by a lack of estrogen over a long period of time.
+The loss of bone strength is caused by a lack of estrogen over a long period.
 Bones are more likely to break.
-You may have a DEXA scan to check your bone density before starting treatment.
+Before starting treatment, you may have a DEXA scan to check your bone density.

 Diarrhea or constipation

 If you have diarrhea or constipation, it is usually mild.
-You must drink lots of fluids.
+It would help if you drank lots of fluids.